dustinpfister/blog_posts/_posts/threejs-materials.md

 ### The Material base Class

 All materials inherit from the [Material base class](https://threejs.org/docs/index.html#api/materials/Material).
-This base class contains a lot of properties some of which are superseded by prosperities in a certain material.
+This base class contains a lot of properties some of which are superseded by properties in a certain material.
 I will not be getting into the Base class in detail here, as I still need to write more demos with many of the properties.
-Also This post is going to be pretty lengthly to begin with anyway.
+Also This post is going to be pretty lengthy to begin with anyway.
 However I think I should at least cover some of the most important properties to be aware of in the base material class that I have dealt with thus far.

 ### The color, and emissive properties of materials